US Fulbright Logo

 Dual American/Icelandic citizens are not eligible.

-If the applicant has lived in Iceland previously, this may affect the evaluation, but it does not automatically disqualify an applicant.
+If the applicant has lived in Iceland for up to one year, it does not automatically disqualify the applicant.
+However, applicants who have not lived in Iceland previously are generally preferred.

 Degree Level of Applicant